-Apart from the settlement described above, there were about 100 cases naming at least one WTC Captive insured as a defendant, not including various cases in which the plaintiff has filed a notice of withdrawal seeking dismissal in favor of the re-opened Victim Compensation Fund ("VCF").
+Apart from the settlement described above, there were 100 cases naming at least one WTC Captive insured as a defendant, not including various cases in which the plaintiff has filed a notice of withdrawal seeking dismissal in favor of the re-opened Victim Compensation Fund ("VCF").
 These cases were all in active discovery in 2012, and the WTC Captive sought to resolve them where possible at appropriate amounts.
 While plaintiffs' counsel was very interested in pursuing settlement discussions, Judge Hellerstein's ambitious discovery schedule put pressure on the parties.
 WTC Captive management maintained a steady pace throughout 2012 with regular meetings with plaintiffs' counsel.
-Ninety-two cases were settled in principle in 2012, 87 of them including significant claims of respiratory injury, the other five being non-respiratory cases Total settlement value for the 87 cases is approximately \$20 million.
+Ninety-two cases were settled in principle in 2012, 87 of them including significant claims of respiratory injury, the other five were non-respiratory cases as noted below.
+Total settlement value for those 87 cases is approximately \$20 million.
+In 2013, the WTC Captive continued to pursue resolution of outstanding claims, by motion practice and settlement.
+Three claims were dismissed by Judge Hellerstein, either based on the statute of limitations or for failure to comply with discovery obligations and court orders.
+Five claims were settled in 2013, two alleging primarily respiratory injury and three non-respiratory cases.
+The 2013 respiratory settlements totaled just under \$1 million.

 The WTC Captive inherited the defense of several orthopedic injury cases against various insureds as a result of its settlements with the Liberty and London GL carriers.
 During the course of 2011, the WTC Captive awaited the deadline for the re-opened VCF to see what plaintiffs would remain rather than actively pursuing settlements.
 The WTC Captive settled five of these non-respiratory cases in principle, including one through mediation, during 2012.
-The total settlement value of these five cases is \$1,235,000.
-The WTC Captive is presently consulting with coursel regarding the remaining cases and will take steps to resolve claims if reasonable settlements can be reached.
+The total settlement value of these five cases is \$1.2 million.
+As noted above, three additional non-respiratory cases were settled in 2013, each of these went through mediation.
+The total value of the 2013 non-respiratory settlements was \$6.8 million.